-Michael Parsons is a Fellow of the British Psychoanalytical Society and member of the French Psychoanalytic Association.
+Michael Parsons is a Distinguished Fellow of the British Psychoanalytical Society and member of the French Psychoanalytic Association.

 His first degree was in Philosophy and Classical Literature & History at Oxford University.
 He trained and qualified as a doctor at the Middlesex Hospital in London, and after two years postgraduate work in pathology, trained in psychiatry at the Maudsley Hospital, where he gained Membership of the Royal College of Psychiatrists.